RakhaWibie/DiscordTheaterBot/README.md

 ## How to Use

 1. Clone the repo to download all the code in this project.
 2. Paste the TOKEN of your Discord Bot in the `.env` file next to `DISCORD_BOT_TOKEN`.
-If you don't have a Discord Bot setup, you can watch [this video by CodeLyon](https://www.youtube.com/watch?v=j_sD9udZnCk) for how to set one up.
+If you don't have a Discord Bot set up, you can watch [this video by CodeLyon](https://www.youtube.com/watch?v=j_sD9udZnCk) for how to set one up.
 3. Run the command `node .` to start the Discord bot.
 4. ???
 5. Profit :)